WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics: Results and Analysis

-\paragraph{Compressed Steps.} Figure~\ref{fig:metrics-compress-step}, and Table~\ref{tab:score_change_compress} illustrates the effect of merging fine-grained actions into broader steps.
-Structural scores again decrease substantially (Graph F1: $0.86 \rightarrow 0.45$; Chain F1: $0.86 \rightarrow 0.44$), reflecting altered connectivity and reduced graph fidelity.
-Lexical metrics decline from $0.87 \rightarrow 0.51$ (BLEU) and $0.86 \rightarrow 0.53$ (GLEU), as merged descriptions reduce direct n-gram overlap.
-Notably, BERTScore is already relatively low at mild compression and decreases slightly ($0.41 \rightarrow 0.32$), suggesting that embedding similarity is sensitive to abstraction and merged semantics.
-Kendall’s $\tau$ shows pronounced degradation ($0.74 \rightarrow 0.17$), indicating substantial disruption of pairwise precedence relations under compression.
-LLM-as-Judge declines from $0.64$ to $0.37$, reflecting loss of procedural granularity even when high-level intent is partially preserved.
+\paragraph{Compressed Steps.} Merging fine-grained actions into broader steps (cf.~the merged red/blue nodes in Figure~\ref{fig:workflow}; numbers in Table~\ref{tab:score_change_compress}) substantially degrades structural scores and Kendall's $\tau$, the latter reflecting disrupted pairwise precedence under compression.
+Lexical metrics decline more than under deletion, since merged descriptions break direct $n$-gram overlap.
+BERTScore is already low at mild compression and falls only slightly, suggesting embedding similarity is itself sensitive to abstraction.
+LLM-as-Judge tracks the loss of procedural granularity despite preserved intent.

-\paragraph{Description Changes.} When only textual descriptions are modified (Figure~\ref{fig:metrics-desc-change}, and Table~\ref{tab:score_change_desc}), the underlying graph structure remains intact.
-Structural metrics therefore remain stable (Graph F1: $0.97 \rightarrow 0.85$; Chain F1: $0.96 \rightarrow 0.85$), showing only minor sensitivity to indirect structure–text interactions.
-Lexical metrics decline with heavier paraphrasing (BLEU: $0.85 \rightarrow 0.50$; GLEU: $0.86 \rightarrow 0.52$), as expected under surface-level variation.
-In contrast to structural perturbations, BERTScore remains high ($0.94 \rightarrow 0.79$), indicating that semantic similarity is largely preserved under controlled rewriting.
-Kendall’s $\tau$ remains nearly unchanged ($1.00 \rightarrow 0.99$), consistent with preserved ordering.
-LLM-as-Judge scores remain high and stable ($0.98$), reflecting that functional correctness is largely unaffected by paraphrasing.
+\paragraph{Description Changes.} When only descriptions are modified (paraphrased-but-isomorphic graph in Figure~\ref{fig:workflow}; numbers in Table~\ref{tab:score_change_desc}), graph structure remains intact and structural metrics, Kendall's $\tau$, and LLM-as-Judge stay nearly flat.
+Lexical metrics decline with heavier paraphrasing, as expected under surface-level variation.
+BERTScore stays high, unlike under structural perturbations, indicating that semantic similarity is largely preserved.